pyk595/tp/docs/DeveloperGuide.md

 * **Application**: The Automated Insurance Assistant Application
 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **MSS**: Main Success Scenario that describes the most straightforward interaction for a given use case, which assumes that nothing goes wrong
+* **ContactedInfo**: The type of object that interaction records are saved as.
+* **RecentDate**: The type of date object used to save dates for a given interaction record.

 --------------------------------------------------------------------------------------------------------------------